Ceros launches MarkUp, a design collaboration tool for live websites – TechCrunch

 Eventually, MarkUp could be used not just to solicit design feedback across teams, but also from the public at-large.

-Ceros says MarkUp will function separately from the core Ceros Studio platform, but it will be available for free to Studio customers.
+Ceros says MarkUp is free to everyone and will function separately from the core Ceros Studio platform.
 In fact, it’s already being used by designers at the Huffington Post, Cushman & Wakefield and Informa.

-“As of today we want to remove any friction or barrier to entry, so it’s 100 percent free to Ceros customers,” Dixon said.
-“Getting the involvement of the broadest community and user bas is going to be critical for this.
+“As of today we want to remove any friction or barrier to entry, so it’s 100 percent free to [everyone],” Dixon said.
+“Getting the involvement of the broadest community and user base is going to be critical for this.
 What we’re learning is that some of the enterprise clients might pay for bigger, more grown-up features [like white labeling].
 We can figure out how to monetize later.”

-Note: Update: An earlier version of this post incorrectly stated that MarkUp would only be free to Ceros customers.